-We created an eQuus overlay of 100000 nodes, where minimum and maximum clique size parameters were set to be 32 and 128, respectively.
+We created an eQuus overlay of 100000 nodes, where the minimum and maximum clique size parameters were set to be 32 and 128, respectively.
 The length of the id was 64 bits.
 The parameter b that defines how many bits of the id are matched in each routing hop was set to 2.
-Note that maximum fan-out of a streaming tree in CliqueStream is 2^b .
+Note that the maximum fan-out of a streaming tree in CliqueStream is $2^{b}$ .
 We chose 100 random nodes as source, and for each source we chose 100 random pairs of destination nodes.
-Convergence metric is then computed for each pair of paths.
-In the simulation runs, we placed the nodes on an arbitrariliy chosen 3500×3500 2-d plane.
-Length (or cost) of an overlay link between two nodes, which is used for computing convergence factor and network load (defined later), is computed as the euclidean distance between the two nodes on the given plane.
-Figure 2 plots the average convergence metric against the distance between two destinations.
+The convergence metric is then computed for each pair of paths.
+In the simulation runs, we placed the nodes on an arbitrarily chosen $3500 \times 3500$ 2-d plane.
+The length (or cost) of an over-In this section we discuss the notable features of the CliqueStreamay link between two nodes, which is used for computing the convergence factor and network load (defined later), is computed as the Euclidean distance between the two nodes on the given plane.
+Figure 3 plots the average convergence metric against the distance between two destinations.
 This clearly shows the correlation of convergence to the distance between the pair of destinations.

-In the next set of experiments, we evaluated the properties of the streaming tree created over the eQuus substrate.
-We constructed a eQuus substrate with 50000 nodes and constructed a streaming tree using a random subset of nodes.
-For comparison, a random tree was created with the same set of node joining the tree in the same order.
+In the next set of experiments, we evaluated the properties of the streaming tree created over the routing substrate.
+We constructed a routing substrate with 50000 nodes and constructed a streaming tree using a random subset of nodes.
+For comparison, a random tree was created with the same set of nodes joining the tree in the same order.
 Each newly joining node randomly chooses one of the existing tree-nodes as its parent.
-To evaluate the stretch of the source-to-recipient streaming paths we used the ratio of length of the routing path to the length of the shortest possible source to recipient path (which is the euclidean distance).
-The average stretch for source to node paths is computed for various group sizes.
+To evaluate the stretch of the source-to-recipient streaming paths we used the ratio of the length of the routing path to the length of the shortest possible source-to-recipient path (which is the Euclidean distance).
+The average stretch for source-to-node paths is computed for various sizes of transport overlays.
 To evaluate the load on the network due to redundant data transmission paths, we used a network load metric that counts the total length of paths traveled by a message (and its replicas) to disseminate the message from the source node to all the recipients.
-For comparison across different sizes of groups, the metric is normalized through dividing by the size of the group.
+For comparison across different sizes of transport overlays, the metric is normalized by dividing it by the number of nodes in the transport overlay.